MrRexZ/DownCacheDroid/README.md

 `DownCacheApp` is the main interface of the library for interaction between user.
 A single instance of this interface represents a single cache.
 The variable `typeSet` refers to the type you'd like to support.
+The `cacheDroidModule(new CacheDroidModule(typeSet))` specify the supported set of wrapper data for the cache.
-New type can be injected by calling :
+New type can be injected later by calling `cacheDroidModule.addNewSupportedType` method.
- `cacheDroidModule.addNewSupportedType` method.
-You can get a list of supported types by calling :
-`cacheDroidModule.getAllSupportedTypes()`

 ## 1.1 Downloading & Caching
 Downloading is performed asynchronously and in parallel.